 - Put the ghee in a small frying pan over medium heat.
-When hot, put in the cassia, cardamom pods, cloves and cumin seeds.
-When they start to sizzle, take off the heat and allow to cool.
+When hot, put in the cassia, bay leaves, cardamom pods, cloves and cumin seeds.
+When they start to sizzle, take off the heat and allow them to cool.

-- Once cooled, remove and reserve the bay leaves from the pan.
+- Once cooled, remove and reserve the bay leaves.
 Transfer the remaining spice mix to a blender and add the ground coriander seeds and salt.
 Add a little water and blend to a paste of the same consistency as mustard.

 - Warm the milk, then add the saffron threads.
 Stir and set aside to infuse.

-- Reduce the heat to low, and add the yoghurt one tablespoon at a time, ensuring it is well combined before adding next tablespoon.
-Cook the chicken, uncovered, on a very low simmer for 20 minutes.
-Do not allow to boil, or the yoghurt will split and curdle.
+- Reduce the heat to low and add the yoghurt one tablespoon at a time, ensuring it is well combined before adding the next tablespoon.
+Cook the chicken, uncovered, on a very low simmer for 15 minutes.
+Do not allow it to boil, or the yoghurt will split and curdle.

-- When chicken is cooked, stir in the saffron infused milk, and mix well.
+- Stir in the saffron infused milk and mix well.

 - Remove from heat, then sprinkle with coriander leaves and almonds to serve.